[Skip to Content]

 Available from the website.

-This animated video, which is geared toward pregnant women and new parents, describes five steps to help ensure that infants have healthy teeth.
-Steps include taking care of the mouth while pregnant, cleaning the infant's gums with a soft damp cloth daily, brushing the infant's teeth with a soft toothbrush and a dab of fluoridated toothpaste, taking the infant to the dentist when the first tooth erupts or by age 1, and avoiding giving the infant drinks with added sugar.
+This video for pregnant women and parents describes steps to promote good oral health for their infant.
+Steps include taking care of the woman’s mouth during pregnancy, cleaning the infant’s gums daily, brushing the infant’s teeth with fluoridated toothpaste, taking the infant to the dentist when the first tooth erupts or by age 1, and avoiding giving the infant drinks with added sugar.
 In addition to English, the video is available in the following languages: Arabic, English, French, Nepali, Russian, Somali, Spanish, Swahili, and Vietnamese.
-A fact sheet presenting the five steps is also available. zzz

 Details